Overview

 A cystoscopy

 A cystoscopy is when a fine tube with a light and a camera (cystoscope) is inserted into the urethra.
-This is the tube that drains your wee from your bladder away from the body.
+This is the tube that drains pee from your bladder away from the body.

-Once the camera is in place, your bladder will be filled with liquid or gas.
-This gives your doctor a better view of the bladder lining making it easier to spot anything unusual.
 If the doctor sees anything unusual, they might take biopsies (samples) to send to the laboratory.
-Your doctor will discuss this with you before the procedure.
+Your doctor will talk to you about this before the procedure.

-Sometimes, we may also want to look inside your womb during the examination, using an instrument similar to the cystoscope, called a hysteroscope.
-If this is necessary, your doctor will discuss this with you.
+Sometimes, we may also want to look inside your womb during the examination.
+We would then use an instrument like the cystoscope called a hysteroscope.
+If this is necessary, your doctor will talk to you.

 You can read more information about having a hysteroscopy.